Discovering equations from data: symbolic regression in dynamical systems: Applications

 When studying the propagation of diseases in a population, a first step to understand the overall evolution of patients in a group is to compartmentalize each stage of the infection.
 In doing so, one can not only categorize populations, but also describe rates of transition from each category.

-The simplest model that can be constructed that way considers only two states: susceptible (S) and infected (I) individuals.
-Assuming $\beta$ as the infection rate, $\gamma$ the recovery rate and $N$ the number of individuals, the resulting dynamics will be
+The simplest model that can be built that way considers only two states: susceptible (S) and infected (I) individuals.
+Assuming the transition rates of infection ($\beta$), and recovery ($\gamma$), alongside $N$ as the number of individuals, the resulting dynamics will be described by

 where it is assumed that no new individuals enter the group or leave it, or $S(t) + I(t) = N$.

 If the individuals are allowed to recover from that disease, then R will be the total number of those that were cured, resulting in the following set of equations: